Header Image 1

 Therefore, the key features of our mathematics lessons that enable us to achieve ‘Teaching for Mastery’ are:

-• Retrieval Questions and recapping prior learning
+• Retrieval Questions and recapping prior learning through our Fluency in 5 lesson starters

-• The use of Anchor Problems to promote rich mathematical discussion
+• The use of Anchor Problems to promote rich mathematical discussion and address misconceptions

-• The use of Stem sentences to enable access for all to mathematical vocabulary and enable children to reason mathematically.
+• The use of stem sentences to enable access for all to mathematical vocabulary and enable children to reason mathematically.

 • Deep mathematical discussions.